Jump To Navigation

 FELA Lawsuit Chronology

 If you are a railroad employee and you were injured on the job, you may be a little unsure of what to expect when you file a claim under the Federal Employers' Liability Act (FELA).
 A lawsuit is complicated, and it can be full of unpleasant surprises and frustrating delays.
 While every lawsuit is different, there are some general similarities common to all civil suits, including FELA claims.
 This article provides a chronology of how a lawsuit generally proceeds.
-An experienced FELA attorney at Gordon, Elias & Seely, L.L.P. in Houston, Texas, can explain these steps in greater detail and guide you through the process.
+An experienced FELA attorney at Gordon & Elias, L.L.P. in Houston, Texas, can explain these steps in greater detail and guide you through the process.

 Initial Steps